sami2020pro/espad-interview-task/README.md

 <div>
   <img
       src="/data/tree-the-task-codes.png"
-      alt="aspad interview task | tree the task codes" style="max-width:100%;"
+      alt="spad interview task | tree the task codes" style="max-width:100%;"
   />
 </div>

 # What is this project
-This project is the task of <strong>Aspad Company</strong>
+This project is the task of <strong>Spad Company</strong>

 # TODOs
 We need create and write: